 The First-Year Seminar is designed to help first year students get their college careers off to a good start.
 Students will be provided with an introduction to key concepts that will help them succeed as university students, including: information literacy and technology, strategies for transition to college and success, time management, healthy and safe life-styles, financial management, and an introduction to on-campus resources, such as those provided by Career Services, the Centers for Learning, and other campus programs.
 Seminars are arranged by students' program of study

 First year seminar for students interested in exploring Lowell, past and present, and using the city to investigate various other issues beyond local.

-The Career Planning Seminar is designed to provide students with the necessary structure, resources, and support to facilitate their career development and the pursuit of career goals.
+The Job Search Seminar is designed to provide students with the necessary structure, resources, and support to facilitate their career development and the pursuit of career goals.
 Through a variety of interactive teaching methodologies and assignments, students will participate in a sequence of learning activities including self-assessment, career exploration, and the job search process.
 The latter will include resume and cover letter writing, the online search, professional networking, and strategic interviewing.
 The goal of the course is to assist each student in developing a sound plan of action in pursuing their career objectives.

 Pre-req: ENGL.1010 College Writing I, and ENGL.1020 College Writing II or HONR.1100, and open to all FAHSS majors.

 This one credit course is designed to award academic credit for students who are engaged in a project associated with any of the Difference Maker competitions.
 In the College of Fine Arts, Humanities and Social Sciences, the annual Creative Venture Competition engages students in a project that creates a new product, program or service that addresses a societal need.
 Credit is awarded upon completion of all requirements of the competition.